Beautiful king crab legs smoked over oak and basted in butter and spice mix. The perfect seafood barbecue recipe for the

 King crabs are also actually a species of crab, but we mostly use ‘king’ to refer to the red king crab or Alaskan king crab.
 This one is rarer than snow crabs and thus way more expensive.

 The snow crab is smaller but has longer legs.
 Its shell is weaker and easier to crack, in contrast to the spiky and hard shell of the king crab, which will usually require tools to break it open.

 When it comes to budget, the snow crab is the way to go.
 It can be hard to even find somewhere to buy king crab depending on where you live.
 But don’t let its lower price fool you, it will deliver an amazing flavor when smoked.

 They taste quite different.
 The snow crab has a flakier, more fibrous meat with a lightly sweet and salty flavor.
-The king crab has a richer, sweet meat that is often compared to the meat found in lobster tail because of its soft texture.
+King crab has a rich and sweet flesh that is often compared to the meat found in lobster tail because of its soft texture.
 It is not about the best one, they just taste different, your choice will depend on the situation and your personal preferences.

 In both cases, go for about one and a half to two pounds per person if served alone.
 Lean towards a pound per person if they are served with a side dish.
 The cooking times are very similar, too, so you can use these guidelines for both.